-So, when you hear the world INFERTILITY, I bet your mind jumps to a woman having trouble getting pregnant.
+So, when you hear the word INFERTILITY, I bet your mind jumps to a woman having trouble getting pregnant.
 Contrary to popular belief, infertility doesn’t just affect females.
 Men can have trouble conceiving as well.
-Infertility in men is another taboo subject, unfortunately.
+Infertility in men is another subject that we need to bring more normalcy to about openly discussing and supporting.

 Infertility is the inability to achieve a successful pregnancy.
 For couples who are below advanced maternal age, if they have been trying to conceive for a year or longer without success, they are dealing with infertility.